How to Cancel a Debt Management Program & Remove An Account

-The quick answer to both is yes.
+The short answer to both is yes.

 The longer — and more realistic — answer is yes, but there are consequences for both of these actions.

-Cancelling the Debt Management Plan: How, Why and Consequences
+Canceling the Debt Management Plan: How, Why and Consequences

-A debt management plan combines your available financial resources with concessions from your creditors, and calculates an affordable monthly payment that will eliminate your debt.
+A debt management plan combines your available financial resources with concessions from your creditors and calculates an affordable monthly payment that will eliminate your debt.